 “Is Istanbul safe to travel?” has to be one of the most popular questions we get asked, and it is not surprising why.
 Just a little more than 5 years ago, the country (especially Istanbul) was a victim of terrorist attacks that destroyed many people’s faith in Turkey’s safety.

 But nowadays, Istanbul is generally a very safe city to visit.
 Yes, of course, there are still dangerous parts of the city, but travelers won’t have to worry about them as long as they stay on the tourist path.
-The biggest concerns when visiting Istanbul nowadays are petty crime such as pickpockets, and the rampant scams throughout the city.
+The biggest concerns when visiting Istanbul nowadays are petty crimes such as pickpockets, and the rampant scams throughout the city.

 That is what we are here for!
 After falling for numerous scams ourselves, and wandering off the beaten path into sketchy neighborhoods, we are here to tell you all the safety tips in Istanbul so you can have the perfect trip!